kmui2/Multiple-Files-Renamer/README.md

-# multiple-file-renamer README
+# multiple-files-renamer README

-This is the README for your extension "multiple-file-renamer".
+This is the README for your extension "multiple-files-renamer".
 After writing up a brief description, we recommend including the following sections.

 ## Features